-Start with the workflow that already wastes your week.
+Start with the sales document workflow that already wastes your week.

-If you know where the drag lives, we can scope the first practical AI automation lane quickly.
-If not, the launch audit clarifies the boundary, approvals, and path to production before any build spend begins.
+If you know where the drag lives, we can scope the RFQ response, proposal, quote, follow-up, or CRM handoff lane quickly.
+If not, the sales desk audit clarifies the boundary, approvals, and path to production before any build spend begins.

-The intake is there to make the work legible: workflow name, system boundary, approved source material, KPI target, and the level of human review the business actually wants.
+The intake is there to make the work legible: RFQ response, proposal, or follow-up lane; system boundary; approved source material; KPI target; and the level of human review the business actually wants.

 Systems and source material already in play